Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 \subsection{Some example posteriors for mass gap events as black hole mimickers}

-To demonstrate the results of the gravitational wave data analysis based on the above Bayesian inference framework, we show the posteriors for two mass gap events, GW190521 and GW190814, by fitting to the model of black hole mimickers, namely, compact stars with nonzero TLN.
+To demonstrate the results of the GW data analysis based on the above Bayesian inference framework, we show the posteriors for two mass gap events, {GW190521 and GW190814 \cite{LIGOScientific:2023vdi,RICHABBOTT2021100658},} by fitting to the model of BH mimickers, namely, compact stars with nonzero TLN.
+Here, we use the public data on the GW Open Science Center (https://www.gw-openscience.org) released by the LVC. \footnote{ The version of strain data we used was released on March 9, 2021.}

+To demonstrate the result efficiently, we use the ``IMRPhenomPv2\_NRTidal'' waveform model \cite{Dietrich:2019kaq} instead of the ``SEOBNRv4\_ROM\_NRTidalv2'' model.
+Moreover, the BH mimickers have nonzero TLNs, allowing one to distinguish them from BBH.
+The analysis of BH mimickers with GW observations shows that the EoS can be constrained by masses and TLNs of a binary \cite{Johnson-Mcdaniel:2018cdu}.
+In our work, we are also interested in a binary of the BH mimickers, and therefore, we include the analysis of the TLNs in GW190521 and GW190814 without setting both values to zero.